 \section{Introduction}

 Offline goal-conditioned reinforcement learning (GCRL) has emerged as a practical framework for real-world applications by leveraging pre-collected datasets to train goal-reaching policies without requiring additional environment interaction \cite{(offlineRL)levine2020, (OGBench)Park2025}.
-However, learning an accurate goal-conditioned value function in long-horizon settings remains a major challenge: Naively training a goal-conditioned value function often leads to noisy estimates and erroneous policies \cite{(HRLsurvey)Pateria2021, (HIGL)Kim2021, (HIQL)Park2023}.
+However, learning an accurate goal-conditioned value function in long-horizon settings remains a major challenge, as naively training the value function often leads to noisy estimates and erroneous policies \cite{(HRLsurvey)Pateria2021, (HIGL)Kim2021, (HIQL)Park2023}.
 To mitigate the learning of an erroneous policy, Hierarchical Implicit Q-Learning (HIQL) \cite{(HIQL)Park2023}, one of the state-of-the-art methods, adopts a simple hierarchical structure in which a high-level policy predicts subgoals, and a low-level policy learns to execute actions toward those subgoals.
-In such a hierarchical structure, the separated policy extraction with \textit{same} value function has \textit{different} objectives for each policy.
-Though a hierarchical policy is still extracted from the noisy value function, both policies receive more reliable learning signals than when training a flat, non-hierarchical policy.
+Though a hierarchical policy is still learned from the noisy value function, both policies receive more reliable learning signals than when training a flat, non-hierarchical policy.
 However, despite reasonable performance gains of hierarchical methods in some long-horizon environments, a recent challenging benchmark \cite{(OGBench)Park2025} reveals that such a hierarchical policy still cannot solve more complex tasks, such as long-horizon robotic locomotion or robotic manipulation.

-To understand the failure in complex tasks more deeply, we raise the following question: \textit{Low-level policy vs. high-level policy: Which is the Bottleneck of HIQL?} To answer this question, we analyze the hierarchical policy in failure cases by generating oracle subgoals for the low-level policy.
-Interestingly, we observe that the low-level policy achieves subgoals with high accuracy, indicating that the failure stems from the inability of the high-level policy to generate appropriate subgoals.
-The main reason for the limited performance of the high-level policy is that the noisy value function still cannot provide useful learning signals for training the high-level policy in long-horizon scenarios.
+To understand the failure in complex tasks more deeply, we raise the following question: \textit{Low-level policy vs. high-level policy: which is the bottleneck of HIQL?} To answer this question, we analyze the hierarchical policy in failure cases by generating oracle subgoals for the low-level policy.
+Interestingly, we observe that the low-level policy achieves these subgoals with high accuracy, indicating that the failure stems from the inability of the high-level policy to generate appropriate subgoals.
+The limited performance primarily results from a noisy value function, which fails to provide sufficiently informative learning signals for effectively training the high-level policy in long-horizon scenarios.